Welcome to Midwives at Maternity Azur (ΜΑΜΑ)

 MAMA was established in recognition of the central importance of the role of the midwife in providing safe maternity care, and to reduce maternal and perinatal mortality and morbidity in Hoima and Kikuube districts in Western Uganda.
 We aim to empower and promote the advocacy of Ugandan midwives to improve all aspects of maternal and perinatal health, in particular by promoting skilled birth attendance and health facility delivery.
 We collaborate with our partners, Azur Health Centre, in Hoima town, supporting a team of Ugandan midwives to provide round-the-clock maternity services at Azur Health Centre and at the rural maternity clinics we have established in the remote villages of Runga and Kyarushesha.

-Excellent progress is being made by Simon and his team, ably overseen by Sofia and Esau, to establish permanent, purpose-built premises for our UKAid Direct-funded clinic in Kyarushesha.
-We are on track to complete the project in mid-May.
+Simon and his team, ably overseen by Sofia and Esau, completed this project on track at the end of May, establishing permanent, purpose-built premises for our UKAid Direct-funded clinic in Kyarushesha.
+We moved in on 30 May, opening our doors the very next day.
 Huge thanks are due to The Northwood Charitable Trust, the Kitchen Table Charities Trust; an array of generous private donors; a series of ambitious fundraising activities undertaken by our supporters (Becks, Lucy, Duncan, Claire and Gillian); as well as those who wish to remain anonymous.
-A more detailed project update can be found here.
+In the first four months we have seen 1713 mothers for antenatal appointments and 532 people in outpatients; provided 214 people with family planning; delivered 189 babies; and made 98 emergency referrals to hospital.
+A report on the project completion can be found here.

 April 2021: Poster for Virtual International Day of the Midwife